From BR Bullpen

 He struggled a bit in 1918, posting 19 losses, but bounced back in 1919 with a league-leading 29 wins as the Sox reached the World Series once again.
+He started that season with 12 wins in his first 12 starts, which is still the team record.
 However, he lost 2 of his 3 starts that October and was later found to be one of the Sox players involved in throwing the series (a fact that did not come to light for nearly a year).

 He played one more season in 1920, going 21-10, 3.26, before confessing to the sordid business of the previous year's World Series first to team owner Charles Comiskey and later to a grand jury.
 He was permanently banned from baseball after the season.